In Australia, bananas are grown in both tropical and subtropical regions. This ensures the industry is diverse in terms of:

 The subtropical banana growing districts in south east Queensland provide fruit for local markets and shops with fruit also going to the Brisbane Markets at Rocklea.

-In south east Queensland, the main banana growing areas are at Wamuran, which is in the Caboolture region north of Brisbane, on the Sunshine Coast and in Bundaberg.
+In south east Queensland, the main banana growing areas are now Bundaberg, the Sunshine Coast and in the Gold Coast hinterland.

-There are about 60 banana plantations in Carnarvon, covering about 200 hectares and producing bananas primarily for the Perth market.
+In 2016 there were 47 banana plantations in Carnarvon, covering about 120 hectares and producing bananas primarily for the Perth market.
 The plantations are located in the Gascoyne irrigation district, along the Gascoyne River, where a variety of horticultural crops are grown.